nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Find Commands

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-No flags are used for these commands and the search word is to be supplied directly.
+No flags are used for these commands and the search word(s) are to be supplied directly.
 </div>

 #### Find buyer entry in database: `findbuyers`